HobbaZ/Worthly-old/README.md

 ## Description
 ### Project Aim ###
 Keeping track of your interesting and collectable things can be a challenge.
 What search term did I use?
 What was the price some months ago?
 Is the price the real selling price or the seller wanted sale price?
-In comes Worthly, where you can search for your item and see the highest, lowest and average real sale price over a period of time.
+In comes Worthly, where you can search for your item and see the highest, lowest and average sale price over a period of time.

 ### What Problem Does It Solve ###
+Collates estimated values of your various items so you can keep track of them and discover your stuff networth.

 ### What I Learnt ###
-How to install polyfills and modify webpack.config for fallback functions
+How to install polyfills and modify webpack.config for fallback functions, learnt more about React and incorporating styled components

 ## Deployment
-You can view the [website link](HobbaZ/Project-3-Final-Project) running on Heroku here.
+Currently only running on localhost, please clone the git repo to your computer, install dependencies and start the development server to run it on your machine.
+The site needs CORS, the current workaround is Installing the Moesif CORS extension to Chrome and turning it on while using the site.

 ## Table of Contents
 - [Description](#description)